drizzyposh/fad-car-rental-services/README.md

 # Car Rental Service website

 ## Overview
 A responsive Car rental website that shows various models of cars available for rent.
 I made use of Firebase Authentication for the backend of the website.
-Each of the user datas are stored in firestore database.
+Each of the user datas(name, email, password) are stored in firestore database.

 * Technolgies and libaries used
   * React.js